Skip to Main Content

 Copyrighted works in the classroom

-This section of the Copyright and Fair Use guide, discusses using Copyrighted works in the classroom.
-This includes course materials such as course reserves, showing films in class, and alternatives to traditional copyrighted works to use in the classroom.
+This section of the Copyright and Fair Use guide discusses using copyrighted works in the classroom.
+This includes course materials such as course reserves, showing films in class, and alternatives to traditional copyrighted works to use in your teaching.

 In this digital age, copyright and fair use have become increasingly complex.
 In truth, the copyright law has not kept pace with the incredible advancements in technology that take place at an increasingly rapid rate.